Zia Yusuf

+Muhammad Ziauddin Yusuf (born October 1986) is a British politician and businessman.
+He currently serves as Reform UK's spokesperson for home affairs.
+He was its head of policy from September 2025 to February 2026.

-Muhammad Ziauddin Yusuf (/ˈziːə ˈjuːsəf/; born 1986) is a British businessman and political campaigner who served as the head of Reform UK’s Department of Government Efficiency from June 2025 until October 2025.
-He previously served as Chairman of Reform UK from July 2024 until his resignation in June 2025.
+He was the head of Reform UK's Department of Government Efficiency from June 2025 until October 2025, and Chairman of Reform UK from July 2024 until his resignation in June 2025.
 He was a member of the Conservative Party until August 2024.

 Early life

-Yusuf was born in 1986 in Bellshill, North Lanarkshire, Scotland.
-His parents migrated from Sri Lanka to the UK in the 1980s and both worked for the NHS.
-His father is a doctor and his mother is a nurse.
+Muhammad Ziauddin Yusuf was born in October 1986 in Bellshill, Lanarkshire, Scotland.
+His parents were Sri Lankan Muslims who had emigrated to the UK in the early 1980s, and both worked for the NHS.
+His father, Hilmy Yusuf, is a paediatrician and his mother is a nurse.
+He has an older brother who works as a radiologist and a younger sister who works in education.

-Yusuf was educated at Hampton School in southwest London, where he won a 50% scholarship and met his future business partner, Alex Macdonald.
-Yusuf received a BSc in International Relations from the London School of Economics in 2009.
+Yusuf and his family moved around often due to his father's work.
+He was mainly raised in Hampton and was educated at Hampton School, a boys-only private school in southwest London.
+There he won a 50% scholarship and met his future business partner, Alex Macdonald.
+In 2009, Yusuf was awarded a BSc in International relations from LSE.

 Business career

 Yusuf worked at Merrill Lynch and Goldman Sachs after leaving university, specialising in European automotive and defence companies.
 He rose to executive director at Goldman Sachs.
 In 2014, Yusuf and Macdonald founded a luxury concierge company, Velocity Black, of which Yusuf was the CEO.

 In 2023, Yusuf and Macdonald sold Velocity Black to Capital One for £233 million, and Yusuf made an estimated £31 million.
 In June 2025 a BBC report detailed allegations against Yusuf focusing on his conduct at Velocity Black.
 The report cited "unpredictable" behaviour, employee fear, and frequent dismissals.
 Another claim in the report said that Yusuf approved false financial figures that inflated Velocity Black's growth.
 Yusuf denied the financial allegations, blaming the finance team and asserting the figures were accurate.